 Table 6 reports the interaction coverage achieved by each of the 80 CAs.
 For each CA generated for t-way strength, we measure the interaction coverage for t'-way strength ( $2 \le t' \le 5$ ).
 A t-way strength CA, by definition, achieves 100% interaction coverage for strengths lower than t (therefore we omit these from Table 6).
 For all subject programs, pairwise CAs achieve at least about 60% collateral 5-way interaction coverage.
-This provides an answer to the top level RQ4: the presence of constraints increases the collateral coverage for higher-strength interaction coverage.
-Note that, for coverage calculation, single valued parameters need to be added back to the CAs in order to produce full test suites.
+This provides a response to the main $\mathbf{RQ4}$ : the presence of constraints increases the collateral coverage for higher-strength interaction coverage. case, splitting it between single-value and multi-value parameters, as described in Section refsubset:spcc, introduces speed-up.
+Each t-way make generated:2 ordered:2 make generated:5 ordered:5 the prioritisation are aggregated using APCC (defined in Section refsubset:spcc) in Table $9^5$ .

-To answer the subquestions of $\mathbf{RQ4}$ on prioritisation, we prioritised each of the 20 CAs according to four different prioritisation criteria (2-, 3-, 4-, and 5-way interaction cov-
+To answer the subquestions of RQ4 on prioritisation, we prioritised each of the 80 CAs according to four different prioritisation criteria (2-, 3-, 4-, and 5-way interaction coverage), resulting in 320 prioritised CAs.
+The results from